GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

         if (current_timestamp > latest_timestamp) and (current_timestamp > two_days_ago):
 ```
-Using the `--dev` flag, as long as you have transmissions within the last two days, observations will run through the full BUFR processing every time.
+As long as you have transmissions within the last two days, using the `--dev` flag will force all stations through the full BUFR processing.

 ## Data latency